G. Brint Ryan: Politics

 From 2000 through 2014, Ryan supported various political campaigns totaling more than $5 million, donating approximately $2.5 million to the Ryan Texas PAC, which has supported Texas politicians since 2000 and raised over $4.5 million towards their campaigns.

 Ryan co-founded a political action committee supporting Rick Perry's bid for the Republican presidential nomination in 2012.
 Ryan was chief fund-raiser for Governor Perry's presidential PAC.
-He also serves as finance chairman for all three super PACs supporting Perry's bid for the 2016 GOP presidential nomination which raised nearly $17 million.
+He also is finance chairman for all three super PACs supporting Perry's bid for the 2016 GOP presidential nomination which raised nearly $17 million.
 He and his wife have contributed over $4 million to state officials and political causes.
 He also belonged to the group TexasOne, which recommended companies for the governor to recruit for relocation to Texas.

 In 2015, Ryan was one of 56 business leaders selected by Lieutenant Governor Dan Patrick to provide recommendations to the Texas Legislature.
 As part of the selection, Ryan was named chairman of his Tax Policy Advisory Board.

 In 2016, Ryan contributed more than $83,000 to the Republican National Committee.
 During his presidential campaign, Donald Trump invited Ryan to advise him on tax policy.
 In October 2017, Ryan helped to organize an event for the Kuehne Speaker Series that brought Donald Trump Jr. to the University of North Texas.

-In November 2017, it was reported that Ryan would serve as the campaign treasurer for Lisa Luby Ryan's campaign for the Texas House of Representatives.
+In November 2017, it was reported that Ryan be the campaign treasurer for Lisa Luby Ryan's campaign for the Texas House of Representatives.

 In April 2020, Lieutenant Governor Dan Patrick appointed a business task force to bolster the economy in Texas, with Ryan appointed to chair the task force.